c4spar/cliffy-manual/command/commands.md

 contains all options and environment variables, followed by all arguments, in the same order in which they were defined with the `.arguments()` method.
-Options and arguments will be automatically typed by infering the types and names of all options, arguments and evnironment variables 🚀.
+Options and arguments will be automatically typed by infering the types and names of all options, arguments and environment variables 🚀.

 ```typescript
 import { Command } from "https://deno.land/x/cliffy/command/mod.ts";